Battery Mower vs Gas Mower 2026: The 5-Year Cost Breakdown

 A battery mower saves about $900 over 5 years compared to a gas mower.
-The EGO Power+ LM2114 21-Inch Lawn Mower at $449 costs roughly $550 total over 5 years.
+The EGO Power+ LM2114 at $449 costs roughly $550 total over 5 years.
 A comparable Honda or Toro gas mower at $350 costs roughly $1,475 over the same period — because fuel, oil, filters, and spark plugs add up quietly every season.

 The Full 5-Year Breakdown